-That concludes our live-blogging of the Ukraine crisis for Thursday, May 26.
+That concludes our live-blogging of the Ukraine crisis for Thursday, September 29, 2016.
 Check back here tomorrow for more of our continuing coverage.
+Thanks for reading and take care.